ziotom78/monet/docs/tutorial.md

 red, 100% of green and 50% of blue: a light green.
 We will not spend much time about RGB colors, as they are widely used and plenty of explanations can be found on the web (by the way, it is the standard way to encode colors in HTML).
+Gray shades can be specified using the `gray` function, wich accepts a number in the range [0, 1] representing the luminosity of the shade (0 is black, 1 is white).

-Color `color3` is specified using its hue, saturation, and luminosity components.
+Color `color4` is specified using its hue, saturation, and luminosity components.
 This is a somewhat more physical way of identifiying a color, but it is user far less than RGB, so we will spend some more time on it.
-The three numbers have the following meaning:
+The three numbers used to define `color4` have the following meaning:

-1. Its hue is at one third of the distance between red (0) and blue (1) in the electromagnetic spectrum (it is a measure of the wavelength of monocromatic light);
+1. The hue is at one third of the distance between red (0) and blue (1) in the electromagnetic spectrum (it is a measure of the wavelength of monocromatic light);
-2. Its saturation is halfway (50%) between gray and the fully bright hue;
+2. The saturation is halfway (50%) between gray and the fully bright hue;
-3. Its luminosity is 75% between black (0%) and white (100%).
+3. The luminosity is 75% between black (0%) and white (100%).

 Playing with luminosity helps in making the images lighter or darker.
 Note that if luminosity is 0, the color is black regardless of